buzzfrog/azure-cosmos-db-graph-gremlindotnet-custom/README.md

 1. Restore all nuget packages.
 2. Remove Gremlin.Net
 3. Install custom fork of Gremlin.Net using the local file ./gremlin.net_fork.3.3.2.nupkg
-4. Replace connection string parameters with your own.
+4. copy dotenv-example to a new file with the name ".env" and edit the connection variables.
 5. Enjoy.